appgate/sdpctl/README.md

 # Installation

 ## Signature verification
-Before installion make sure the verify the signature of the downloaded binaries.
+Before installation make sure the verify the signature of the downloaded binaries.
 Release binary checksums are signed using a GPG key, the [public key](https://bin.appgate-sdp.com/appgate-inc.pub) with key id `5635CFCADCF8A718`.

 To import and trust the key: